bgunay/kotlin-ps/README.md

 * V3 (branch) goroutines added for fetch all CSVs at one request and mockk lib used for mocking instead of mockito.
 * V4 (branch) timeout added for requests and new service created for CSV file fetching operation, tests and exceptions added for timeout, logger implementation performance increased and verbose fixed.
+* V5 (branch) webclient used instead of restClient and runBlocking removed and suspend controller fun used. springmockk lib used instead of mockito.

 ## Algorithms
 * Speech Analysis: The core analysis algorithms reside in the SpeechService.
 These algorithms focus on grouping and aggregating speech data to derive meaningful statistics.